hsldymq/shutdownKeeper/README.md

 A: Set the `MaxHoldTime` parameter, and it will force exit after timeout.
 You can also set your own timeout logic within each module.

-### Q: Can Tokens be dynamically allocated at runtime?
+### Q: Can HoldTokens be dynamically allocated at runtime?

 A: Yes!
 You can call `AllocHoldToken()` at any time, and Keeper will track all allocated tokens.